Pool Care Guide

 • Shock the pool by adding the amount of product recommended by your pool professional.
 Additional shock may be needed after a rainstorm, heavy bather load or exceptionally hot water.

 • Add a maintenance dose of an algae preventer to prevent algae growth.
 Clarifiers and metal control products should be used on a regular basis.
-The addition of these products will cause your pool to run more efficiently.

 • Brush walls and use a pool vacuum to clean floors.
 Clean tile at water line with tile cleaner.
-Or consider the purchase of an automatic pool cleaner for daily "hands-free" cleaning of your pool.

 Monthly